publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schII/m__us_usc_t7_s7417.md

         (2) at the request of the board established under the order; or

-        (3) at the request of 10 percent or more of the number of persons eligible to vote under subsection (b)(1) of this section;
+        (3) at the request of 10 percent or more of the number of persons eligible to vote under subsection (b)(1);

         to determine if the persons favor the continuation, suspension, or termination of the order.

     (d) __Other referenda__

-        The Secretary may conduct a referendum at any time to determine whether the continuation, suspension, or termination of the order or a provision of the order is favored by persons eligible to vote under subsection (b)(1) of this section.
+        The Secretary may conduct a referendum at any time to determine whether the continuation, suspension, or termination of the order or a provision of the order is favored by persons eligible to vote under subsection (b)(1).

     (e) __Approval of order__